-TellMe DigiInfotech receives the prestigious Best Travel Tech Company Award at ET Travel & Tech Conclave, Gurgaon | www.lokmattimes.com
+TellMe DigiInfotech Receives The Prestigious Best Travel Tech Company Award At ET Travel & Tech Conclave, Gurgaon | www.lokmattimes.com

-Pune (Maharashtra) [India], March 23 (/PNN): Over time, modern technologies like artificial intelligence (AI), Virtual Reality (VR), and Augmented ...
+The emerging tech startup from Pune was awarded for creating immersive TellMeVR content Pune (Maharashtra) [India], March 24: Over ...

+The emerging tech startup from Pune was awarded for creating immersive TellMeVR content

-Pune (Maharashtra) [India], March 23 (/PNN): Over time, modern technologies like artificial intelligence (AI), Virtual Reality (VR), and Augmented Reality (AR) have found mainstream applications in multiple industries.
+Pune (Maharashtra) [India], March 24: Over time, modern technologies like artificial intelligence (AI), Virtual Reality (VR), and Augmented Reality (AR) have found mainstream applications in multiple industries.
 They are no longer considered niche technologies limited to high-end tech ventures.
-From travel and tourism to hospitality and education, orgzations use these technologies to enhance user experience across the board.
+From travel and tourism to hospitality and education, organizations use these technologies to enhance user experience across the board.

 TellMe is leveraging VR technology to provide an immersive experience of exotic tourist destinations across India.
 Motivated with the mission of “helping everyone visit a tourist destination,” the experiential photography and tech venture has made it possible for people to experience a plethora of Indian tourist destinations, virtually, as if they are visiting them personally.